TheMickeyMike/docker-mdns-repeater-mikrotik/README.md

 As of Oct 2022, the Mikrotik container implementation is limited to exactly one network interface.
 There is no option for an equivalent of 'host' mode networking, and the interface must be of type veth, so we have to get creative to get a functional repeater.
-The key is to attach the venth to a trunk bridge that contains multiple vlans corresponding to the networks we want to repeat across, and then create interfaces for each of the vlans inside the container, using the veth as the parent.
+The key is to attach the veth to a trunk bridge that contains multiple vlans corresponding to the networks we want to repeat across, and then create interfaces for each of the vlans inside the container, using the veth as the parent.
 The set of vlans/interfaces to use is specified